d3x0r/STFRPhysics/paper/LSP2-Introduction.md

 applies, the clock in the frame of space ticks at the fastest and constant rate.
 This clock may also be called the global clock as opposed to a local clock on a moving body, or in a local frame.

+Two Way Constant Duration of Light (local C)

+(Postulate 2)

+The time it takes for light to cover a span of space in a 2-way trip, within a frame, with all measurements done in that frame, will take the same amount of time on a clock in that frame, regardless of velocity.
+A two-way trip is that light is emitted from a location, it goes some distance and is retroflected to the originating location to be detected.
+The length of time this two-way trip takes is constant.
+This will imply a requirement for time dilation, where the clock in the frame will run slower, to account for the fact the light takes a longer amount of time to cover that span at a velocity.
+The other constraint this imposes is length contraction, which is required for the forward-backward path along the velocity to take the same amount of time as a perpendicular path to the velocity.